Professors are approachable and available, staff members are there to assist students at every turn, and fellow students want each other to succeed.

 ASL students also bond through community service activities, such as:

-The Appalachian School of Law does not require students to provide proof of immunization, however we encourage all students to take proactive measures concerning their health.
-Information regarding Immunization schedules and availability can be found at http://www.vdh.state.va.us/epidemiology/Immunization/.
+The Appalachian School of Law does not require students to provide proof of immunizations; however, we encourage all students to take proactive measures concerning their health.
+Information regarding Immunization schedules and availability can be found at https://www.vdh.virginia.gov/immunization/.